techidaily/site-fox-helps/source/_posts/new-leveraging-social-media-giants-to-skyrocket-your-marketing-game-for-2024.md

 To be successful with your Reddit marketing strategy, you must know how to run ads.

-The first step is to go over as many[examples of successful Reddit marketing campaigns](https://www.reddiquette.com/reddit-ad-examples/) as you can.
+The first step is to go over as many [examples of successful Reddit marketing campaigns](https://www.reddiquette.com/reddit-ad-examples/) as you can.

-Second, you must familiarize yourself with[Reddit's advertising policy](https://redditinc.force.com/helpcenter/s/article/Reddit-Advertising-Policy-Overview).
+Second, you must familiarize yourself with [Reddit's advertising policy](https://redditinc.force.com/helpcenter/s/article/Reddit-Advertising-Policy-Overview).
 Make sure you're not creating an ad that goes against their rules.

 Lastly, have a clear objective.
 Know why you're creating your ad.
 Is it to increase your audience?
 Is it to get more sales?
 Is there another reason?